Hi-tech displays and slick start-up sequences emphasis the point you’re in a ultra modern electric car

 Looks great yet feels a bit cheap

-Renault’s R-Link infotainment system takes pride of place in the Zoe’s dash.
-Its seven-inch touchscreen display is bright and sharp and its menus are easy to flick through on the move.
-All models come fitted with sat nav as standard that proved easy to use and not easily flummoxed by the odd diversion.
+The ‘R-Link’ infotainment system takes pride of place in the Renault Zoe’s dash.
+Its 7.0-inch touchscreen display is bright and sharp and its menus are easy to flick through on the move.
+All models come fitted with sat nav as standard that’s easy to use and not easily flummoxed by the odd diversion.

-Renault plans to introduce a new Zoe smartphone app in 2017 that’ll offer door-to-door sat nav directions and will track down public charging points if you find yourself running a little low on electrical power.
+The Renault Zoe also has its own smartphone app that offers door-to-door sat nav directions and tracks down public charging points if you find yourself running a little low on electrical power.